 It was the dawn of a new era in The Association, but it was the beginning of the end for Larry Bird.

 Bird managed to play just 45 games the following season.
 He averaged 20.2 points, 9.6 rebounds and 6.8 assists in what ended up being his 13th and final year.
-He’s the only person in NBA history to receive Rookie of the Year, Most Valuable Player, NBA Finals MVP, All-Star MVP, Coach of the Year, and Executive of the Year honors in his career.
+He’s the only person in NBA history to receive Rookie of the Year, Most Valuable Player, NBA Finals MVP, All-Star MVP, Coach of the Year, and Executive of the Year honors over the span of his career.
+But that’s to be expected from an overachiever like Bird.

 There are too many iconic moments to count.
 The sixth overall pick of the 1978 NBA Draft played an entire game left-handed.
 The Hall of Fame inductee captured three-straight league MVPs, made 12 All-Star teams, is a three-time Three-Point Champion, and was first-team All-NBA nine times.
 Only Bird and Steve Nash are multi-year members of the prestigious 50-40-90 club.